Students explain the words and actions they see leaders use and list examples of how they might model leadership at home and in school.

 Got fast finishers or students who need more practice?
 Here are a few ideas to help you change the difficulty level of this worksheet.

 For a bigger challenge, students might be asked to draw pictures using this resource and to write 4 to 6 sentences explaining their response in detail on a separate piece of lined paper for each question on the resource page.

 Students struggling with this concept might be supported by brainstorming 2 to 3 words that exemplify leadership and having them write those words at the top of their page.
 They will then use the words to draw pictures (instead of writing complete sentences or bullet-pointed phrases) to answer the questions listed.

 Because student responses will vary, an answer key is not provided for this resource.

-With a small group, make this worksheet more sustainable by printing a few copies on cardstock and slipping them into dry-erase sleeves.
+Make this worksheet more sustainable with a small group by printing a few copies on cardstock and slipping them into dry-erase sleeves.
 Students can record their answers with a dry-erase marker, then erase and reuse.